webdoc-labs/webdoc/README.md

 | @webdoc/template-library    | ![npm](https://img.shields.io/npm/v/@webdoc/template-library)    |![David (path)](https://img.shields.io/david/webdoc-js/webdoc?path=packages%2Fwebdoc-template-library)|
 | @webdoc/legacy-template     | ![npm](https://img.shields.io/npm/v/@webdoc/legacy-template)     |![David (path)](https://img.shields.io/david/webdoc-js/webdoc?path=packages%2Fwebdoc-legacy-template)|
 | @webdoc/default-template    | Coming soon!                                                     | Coming soon! |

+## Features

+* Support for JavaScript, Flow, and TypeScript.
+The modular structure of @webdoc/parser allows you to integrate it with other languages as well.

+* High-performance document tree that enforces proper relationships between symbols.

+* Importing external APIs to integrate your documentation

+Coming soon:

+* Documentation coverage analysis

+* Powerful default template that:
+  * integrates with JSFiddle & CodePen for live examples of your API
+  * provides a neat and clean navigation for users
+  * makes it easy to write tutorials

+## Contribute

+Glad you asked!
+Open an issue and I'll get you something to work on! webdoc has an amazing potential to disrupt the stagnated documentation process!